Childhood and Education Journey of Frank Sinatra in Timeline

 On October 20, 1972, Frank Sinatra performed "My Kind of Town" at a Young Voters Rally in Chicago at the request of President Richard Nixon.

-In January 1977, Frank Sinatra's mother, Dolly, died in a plane crash on the way to see him, causing him to cancel shows and recover in Barbados.
+In January 1977, Frank Sinatra's mother, Dolly, died in a plane crash while traveling to see him.
+He canceled shows and spent time in Barbados.
+In March 1977, he performed at the Royal Albert Hall in London, raising money for charity.

 In 1978, Frank Sinatra filed a $1 million lawsuit against a land developer for using his name in the "Frank Sinatra Drive Center" in West Los Angeles.

-During a party at Caesars in 1979, Frank Sinatra was awarded the Grammy Trustees Award, while celebrating 40 years in show business and his 64th birthday.
-Also in 1979, former President Gerald Ford awarded Sinatra the International Man of the Year Award, and he performed in front of the Egyptian pyramids for Anwar Sadat, raising over $500,000 for charity.
+In 1979, during a party at Caesars, Frank Sinatra was awarded the Grammy Trustees Award, celebrating 40 years in show business and his 64th birthday.
+Also in 1979, former President Gerald Ford awarded Sinatra the International Man of the Year Award, and he performed in front of the Egyptian pyramids for Anwar Sadat, raising money for charity.

 1980: Donation to Ronald Reagan's campaign

-In 1980, Frank Sinatra donated $4 million to Ronald Reagan's presidential campaign.
+In the 1980 presidential election, Frank Sinatra donated $4 million to Ronald Reagan's campaign and arranged Reagan's Presidential gala.

-On September 19, 1984, Frank Sinatra was forced to drop the case against Kitty Kelley, with several leading newspapers expressing concerns about censorship.
+On September 19, 1984, Frank Sinatra was forced to drop his case against Kitty Kelley, with several leading newspapers expressing concerns about censorship.

 In 1984, Frank Sinatra received an Honorary Doctorate of Fine Arts from Loyola Marymount University.